 If the mouse interaction presents additional information or content, such as a tooltip, a navigation menu, etc., then this content will not be accessible to anyone not using a mouse.
 For screen reader users (who very often use a keyboard for navigation), the additional content might be provided directly in an accessible way, such as via alternative text, through an ARIA label or description, or perhaps through off-screen text.
 However, for sighted keyboard-only users, there must be a mechanism for them to access and view the newly revealed content or functionality.

 Sometimes scripting is used to present complex mouse interactions, such as a drop-down or fly-out menu.
 While these can be made technically keyboard accessible, sometimes an accessible alternative approach may be more friendly.
-For example, instead of forcing users to navigate through a complex and lengthy navigation menu, you could instead ensure that the sub-menu items are NOT directly keyboard accessible (nor read by a screen reader), but standard links provide functionality on the top-level menu item (e.g., "Products").
-This link would take the user to a secondary page that provides standard links to the pages provided through the complex menu (e.g., a Products landing page that has links to the various product categories).
-While not exactly the same interaction that mouse users may choose, such alternatives are often more intuitive and friendly for all users.
+For example, instead of forcing users to navigate through a complex and lengthy navigation menu, you could instead ensure that the sub-menu items are NOT directly keyboard accessible (nor read by a screen reader).
+Instead, standard links would provide functionality on the top-level menu item (e.g., "Products").
+These links would take the user to secondary pages that provides links to additional pages provided through the complex menu (e.g., a Products landing page that has links to the various product categories).
+While not exactly the same interaction that mouse users may choose, such alternatives are often more intuitive and friendly.